Bowraville Off-River Water Storage Project

 Construction contracts were awarded in August 2012 with a contract completion period of 60 weeks.
 This contract time frame porved to be very optimistic as wet weather and changes to the scope of the work caused sigificant delays in the Package A contract in particular.
 Package A works were granted extensions of time that saw the completion date run out to November 2014.
 The package B works were completed in October 2013.

-It may take up to a year to fill the storage and bring it into full operation.
-Progress on the works can be viewed on the Dam Construction Photo Gallery link on Council's website.
+Photos of progress on the works can be viewed on the Dam Construction Photo Gallery link on Council's website.